jw098/OSCAR-GreaseMonkey/README.md

 ## KeyboardShortcuts_Schedule

-Within the Schedule page: Alt+1 gets the next patient. i.e. the first patient that is not Billed, not Signed, not No show, and not Cancelled.
+Within the Schedule page: Alt+1 opens the e-chart for the next patient. i.e. the first patient that is not Billed, not Signed, not No show, and not Cancelled.